Lifetime Adoption > Adoption Options > Frequently Asked Questions About Adoption

 Can I get help with my expenses?

 Lifetime Adoption can help you get financial aid with your pregnancy-related expenses if allowed by your state’s law.
-Depending upon the adoption laws in the state you live in, you can receive financial assistance to cover your rent, pregnancy-related medical expenses, groceries, and anything related to the adoption process.
+Depending upon the adoption laws in the state you live in, you can receive help with your pregnancy-related expenses to cover your rent, pregnancy-related medical appointments, groceries, and anything related to the adoption process.

 • image/svg+xmlimage/svg+xml